4c697361/nail-classification/README.md

 ```console
 make server
 ```
-in the root directory of the project starts the server.  <br/>
+in the root directory of the project to start the server.  <br/>
 Again, open a new terminal and run

 ```console